xaneeshax/Traffic_Q_Learning_Agent/README.md

   - Links to XML files that map the routes, junctions, and cars

 `osm.net.xml`
-  -has traffic light data (plus other things)
+  - has traffic light data (plus other things)
   - comment at top has line number for traffic light for our intersection

 `7a.rou.xml`